sasagawa888/eisl/documents/PARA2.md

 Executes arg1 to argn in parallel in child Lisps. sw == nil
-If one of arg returns nil stops exections and return nil, else  returns the result of the last execution.
+If one of arg returns nil stops exections and return nil, else  returns the result of the first execution.

 sw == t
-If one of arg returns non-nil stops exections and return result, else  returns the result of the last execution.
+If one of arg returns non-nil stops exections and return result, else  returns the result of the first execution.

 - (dp-transfer fn): Transfers file fn to all child machines from the parent machine.